 Tips when making these raw bites

 - Choose medjool dates for this recipe.
-They are a fresh fruit and you can find them at the produce section in your grocery store.
-They are larger, softer (which helps reach that sticky smooth texture when blended in the food processor) and have a strong caramel taste.
+You can find them in the produce section in your grocery store.
+They are larger, softer (which helps reach that sticky smooth texture when blended in the food processor) and have a delicious caramel taste.

 - Process the oat base until you reach a sticky and uniform dough.
 This means you will have to take breaks and stir the mixture in the food processor and then process again.
 The rolling process will be easier and it will be more pleasant to eat straight from the freezer if the nuts are well processed.

 - To reach the perfect soft and sticky texture, you might have to add a few tablespoons of water to the food processor (this will depend on how soft your dates are).